kindness-ai/passage-rs/passage-auth/README.md

 assert_eq!(passage_id, "AabRBkquedeVBxv9kFyfeXHI".to_owned());
 ```

-# Get information about or modify
+Once you have verified the user, your app can do its thing!
+This library is almost feature-complete with the Passage auth API, so you can do a lot more.
+For example:

-Only you have verified the user, your app can do it's thing, but this library is almost feature complete with the Passage auth API, so you can do a lot more, for example:
+# Get information about a user

 ```rust
 let passage = Passage::with_config(